by Starsky Hutch 76, adapted from The Big Lebowski, screenplay by Ethan Coen and Joel Coen

 “We know it’s his homework, Scabbard!
 Where’s the money, you little brat?!”
 Ambush Bug exclaimed.

 Throughout, Scabbard had been staring at Larry with the homework extended toward him.
-“Look, Larry… have you ever heard of Vietnam?”
+“Look, Larry… have you ever heard of Beirut?”

 “Oh, for Christ’s sake, Scabbard!”
 Ambush Bug groaned, slapping his forehead.